Analyzing Passive Acoustic Data with MHKiT

 If you see something interesting in the spectrogram, the next step you should do is listen to the .wav file.
 This can tell you a lot about what you’re looking at.
 If you listen to this file, you’ll hear the boat cruising by around 3 minutes in.

-Some audio players aren’t able to play some hydrophone recodings (i.e. icListens), so be sure to try multiple if you can’t hear anything in one particular player.
+Some audio players aren’t able to play some hydrophone recodings (i.e., icListens), so be sure to try different players if you can’t hear anything in one particular player.
 Higher-end hydrophones tend to user higher ADC peak voltages, which will translate to quieter audio tracks.
 You can use the export_audio file in the io submodule to rescale these audio tracks and increase the gain if need be.

 [11]: